-- Where can I get more information?
+- Where can I get more information (Dyrenium)?

 What is triamterene (Dyrenium)?

-Triamterene is used to treat fluid retention (edema) in people with congestive heart failure, cirrhosis of the liver, or a kidney condition called nephrotic syndrome.
+Triamterene is a potassium-sparing diuretic (water pill) that is used to treat fluid retention (edema) in people with congestive heart failure, cirrhosis of the liver, or a kidney condition called nephrotic syndrome.

 What are the possible side effects of triamterene (Dyrenium)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have any of these serious side effects:
+Stop using triamterene and call your doctor at once if you have:

 - slow, fast, or uneven heartbeat;

-- nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- jaundice (yellowing of the skin or eyes);

-- mild nausea, vomiting, or diarrhea;
+- nausea, diarrhea;

 - dizziness, headache;